-Some family members can recover a ‘bereavement award’ which is currently set at £12,980.
+Some family members can recover a fixed amount statutory ‘bereavement award’.
 This can be recovered where it was your spouse or civil partner who has died, a cohabiting partner of at least 2 years, or if it was your child and they were under 18 at the time.
 For deaths occurring after 1st May 2020 this amount is set at £15,120.
 For families who had already lost a loved one before this date, the award is set at £12,980.

 Family members can seek compensation for funeral expenses and loss of income into the family.